mdsimpson42/converse/_posts/2025-10-28-clarifications.md

 of your peers, but it can be difficult to get the tone right.
 We want to destigmatise the discussion of mental health, and its obviously a very serious issue.
 But I also want to deliver as engaging a talk as I can, in order to help kickstart the conversation.
-I deal with some heavy and difficult subjects, but I chose to try and keep it as light as possible, and there were times where it felt necessary to lift the tone.
+I deal with some heavy and difficult subjects, but I chose to try and keep it as light as possible, and there were times where it felt necessary to lift the mood.

 It was not my intention to be flippant or dismissive, or to offend or make fun of anyone.
 Most of the feedback about the talk has been good and I'm very grateful for that.
 But I'm aware that there are voices that I may not have heard.